 Making a disability benefits claim can be a very complicated process that requires specialized legal knowledge.
 Applications are often written in a convoluted, legalistic language, which often leads to mistakes in the claim process that result in a denied claim.
 Claims are also subject to a variety of deadlines, and submitting a document or form even a day late can make policyholders ineligible for benefits.
 Furthermore, insurance companies are incentivized to find any reason to reduce, deny, or terminate your benefits.

 At Abell and Capitan Law, we are passionate about helping our disabled clients and holding insurance companies accountable for the benefits they owe.
 We are highly experienced, award-winning attorneys who are ready to employ every legal tool available to help you.
 Please give us a call at (267) 419-7888 to schedule your 100% free consultation.

-Why Do I Need an Ohio Disability Insurance Lawyer?
+Why Do I Need a Disability Insurance Lawyer?

 Hiring a lawyer maximizes your chances of fully accessing your benefits as quickly as possible.
 Disability insurance claims applications are notoriously complicated, and even a minor mistake or delay in submission can result in a denied claim.
 A skilled disability insurance lawyer will be able to help you with your claim from beginning to end.
 A lawyer will ensure that your claim is submitted without any mistakes and adheres to all deadlines.